Piasecki H-21

 The Piasecki H-21 Workhorse/Shawnee is an American helicopter, the fourth of a line of tandem rotor helicopters designed and built by Piasecki Helicopter (later Boeing Vertol).
-Commonly called "the flying banana", it was a multi-mission helicopter, using wheels, skis and floats.
+Commonly called "the flying banana", it was a multi-mission helicopter, capable of being fitted with wheels, skis or floats.

 The H-21 was originally developed by Piasecki as an Arctic rescue helicopter.
 The H-21 had cold-weather features permitting operation at temperatures as low as -65 °F and could be routinely maintained in severe cold weather environments.